 dataTaker DT85 Monitors Electrical and Environmental Parameters as a PV Monitoring System

-A customer inquired with CAS DataLoggers about a plant monitoring systems for a photovoltaic (PV) system.
-Their request was not only for a device to measure the current and voltage output of the solar array, but also for environmental monitoring of local conditions since the plant is in a location where extreme temperature excursions often occur.
+A customer inquired with CAS DataLoggers about a plant monitoring system for a photovoltaic (PV) system.
+Their request was not only for a device to measure the current and voltage output of the solar array but also for environmental monitoring of local conditions since the plant is in a location where extreme temperature excursions often occur.

 The requirements for the project included not just the DC voltage and current generated by the solar panels, but also:

 - Solar Radiation